Soft Pumpkin Cookies with a muffin-top texture and soft, gooey chocolate pockets! They’re bakery-worthy and come together in just one bowl.

 • 2 cups flour

-• 1 cup semi-sweet miniature chocolate chips divided
+• 1 cup miniature semi-sweet chocolate chips divided

 • 1 cup milk chocolate chips

-• Red or orange food dye optional
+• Red food coloring or orange food coloring, optional

 Instructions